zdharma-continuum/zdharma-continuum.github.io/_posts/2017-04-10-Fast-Syntax-Highlighting-Released.markdown

 I have released a plugin that is a highly optimized version of Zsh-Syntax-Highlighting project.
-Overall `60` optimizing commits have been shipped, and the result is that `zed`/`vared` can edit functions that have `10 kB` of text in their body.
-Also, multiple syntax-recognition upgrades are being
+Overall `60` optimizing commits have been shipped, and the result is that `zed`/`vared` can edit functions that have `10 kB` of text in their body.<!-- more --> Also, multiple syntax-recognition upgrades are being
 shipped:

 1. Variable highlighting